josiegleeson/BamSlam/README.md

 # BamSlam
-This script was written for Oxford Nanopore Technologies' direct RNA/cDNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
-It will output a statistics file and plots from your alignment data.
+This script was written for Oxford Nanopore Technologies long-read direct RNA/cDNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
+It will output a summary file and plots from your alignment data.
 This script was used in: https://doi.org/10.1093/nar/gkab1129.

 ## Inputs:
 To obtain a BAM file align your FASTQ/FASTA files to the transcriptome with minimap2 (minimap2 -ax map-ont --sam-hit-only).
 If minimap2 is not run with --sam-hit-only you should remove unmapped reads prior to running BamSlam to avoid slowing it down.
 You can also input a BAM file output from NanoCount: https://github.com/a-slide/NanoCount.